cures-hub/cures-condec-jira/doc/features/change-impact-analysis.md

 *JSTree diagram with change impact hightlighting*

 ## Configuration
 The rationale manager can set the default parameters for the change impact analysis, e.g. the decay value, threshold and default ruleset.
 In addition, they can set a weight value for each rule.
+A high weight value indicates a rule being more important than usual and increases the impact of that rule accordingly.
 Furthermore, the developer can change the default values during the usage of change impact analysis.
+If [new links are being recommended](link-recommendation.md), developers can further adjust whether recommendations are being included in CIA.

 ![Change impact analysis configuration page](../screenshots/change_impact_analysis_configuration.png)